|Title:||Television Centre, London, UK|

 The Television Centre, designed by award-winning architects Allford Hall Monaghan Morris, has been transformed into an impressive mixed-use development.
 It now offers office and studio space for the BBC, a range of entertainment and leisure facilities, private residential homes with gardens, a boutique hotel, and an extensive public realm of high quality.

 The Television Centre's famous forecourt has been completely reimagined, and the Helios Courtyard has been revitalised to form a joyful and inviting public plaza, seamlessly connecting the entire site and encouraging visitors into the heart of the space.
 The design of the forecourt is a contemporary take on a London Garden Square, creating a memorable and vibrant landscape consisting of active perimeters, walkways, trees, planting, seating and outdoor activity.

 A public walkway leads residents and visitors through the forecourt and continues up towards the Helios Plaza, a circular courtyard which forms the inner ring of London’s Television Centre, where the famous 10-foot-tall bronze ‘Helios’ statue has been reinstated.
-The design of the plaza maintains the simplicity of the original architectural concept and introduces a softer, garden character surrounding the fountain.
+The plaza's design maintains the simplicity of the original architectural concept and introduces a softer garden character surrounding the fountain.

 Nestled between the Helios and the newly constructed Crescent Building, there is a private landscaped courtyard that offers residents a secluded and tranquil oasis.
 Here, they can sit, relax, and enjoy the naturalistic swathes of vibrant planting that change with the seasons.
 The gentle curvature of the landscaping is inspired by the waves of information transmitted for half a century from the Television Centre.
 The courtyard is a perfect place to escape from the hustle and bustle of the city and enjoy a peaceful moment in nature.